infosecn1nja/Red-Teaming-Toolkit/README.md

 ## Reconnaissance
 ### Active Intelligence Gathering
+* **unhidens** Small DNS Recon utility, allows you to obtain some useful info about NS-servers placed behind relays, firewalls, etc. Requires 'dig' utility! https://github.com/german-namestnikov/unhidens
+* **knock** is a python tool designed to enumerate subdomains on a target domain through a wordlist.
+It is designed to scan for **DNS zone transfer** and to try to bypass the **wildcard DNS record** automatically if it is enabled.
+Now knockpy supports queries to VirusTotal subdomains, you can setting the API_KEY within the config.json file. https://github.com/guelfoweb/knock.git
+* **subbrute** SubBrute is a community driven project with the goal of creating the fastest, and most accurate subdomain enumeration tool.
+Some of the magic behind SubBrute is that it uses open resolvers as a kind of proxy to circumvent DNS rate-limiting.
+This design also provides a layer of anonymity, as SubBrute does not send traffic directly to the target's name servers. https://github.com/infosec-au/subbrute
+* **subscraper** SubScraper uses DNS brute force, Google & Bing scraping, and Virus Total to enumerate subdomains.
+Written in Python3, SubScraper performs HTTP(S) requests and DNS "A" record lookups during the enumeration process to validate discovered subdomains.
+This provides further information to help prioritize targets and aid in potential next steps.
+Post-Enumeration, "CNAME" lookups are displayed to identify subdomain takeover opportunities. https://github.com/m8r0wn/subscraper
 * **EyeWitness** is designed to take screenshots of websites, provide some server header info, and identify default credentials if possible. https://github.com/ChrisTruncer/EyeWitness
 * **AWSBucketDump** is a tool to quickly enumerate AWS S3 buckets to look for loot. https://github.com/jordanpotti/AWSBucketDump
 * **AQUATONE** is a set of tools for performing reconnaissance on domain names. https://github.com/michenriksen/aquatone